Constraining cosmology with weak lensing voids: Introduction

 The goal of this paper is to present parameter constraint forecasts for one such complimentary probe, WL voids.
-Voids are typically identified within the full 3D distribution of matter as regions of low matter density or low tracer density, for which void statistics such as their abundance, radial profiles and shapes contain useful non-Gaussian information \citep[see, e.g.,][]{White1979,Fry1986,Biswas2010,Bos2012,Lavaux2012}.
-Most studies use galaxy voids, which are identified as underdense regions in the galaxy distribution \citep[e.g.,][]{Paz2013,Sutter2014,Cautun2016,Nadathur2016}, where galaxy void statistics are complementary to the galaxy power spectrum and baryonic acoustic oscillations \citep[e.g.,][]{Pisani2015,Hamaus2016,Nadathur2019}.
-Recently, void WL profiles have also been shown to be a powerful cosmological probe \citep[see, e.g.,][]{Cai2015,Barreira2015,Gruen:2015jhr,Barreira:2016ias,Falck2018,Baker:2018mnu}.
+Voids are typically identified within the full 3D distribution of matter as regions of low matter density or low tracer density, for which void statistics such as their abundance, radial profiles and shapes contain useful non-Gaussian information \citep[see, e.g.,][]{White1979,Fry1986,Lee2009,Biswas2010,Bos2012,Lavaux2012,Jennings2013,Hamaus2014}.
+Most studies use galaxy voids, which are identified as underdense regions in the galaxy distribution \citep[e.g.,][]{Pan2012,Paz2013,Sutter2014,Cautun2016,Nadathur2016,Mao2017,Pollina2019,Hamaus2020,Aubert2020}, where galaxy void statistics are complementary to the galaxy power spectrum and baryonic acoustic oscillations \citep[e.g.,][]{Pisani2015,Hamaus2016,Nadathur2019}.
+Recently, void WL profiles have also been shown to be a powerful cosmological probe \citep[see, e.g.,][]{Melchior2014,Clampitt2015,Cai2015,Barreira2015,Gruen:2015jhr,Barreira:2016ias,Falck2018,Baker:2018mnu,Fang2019}.

 While less explored compared with 3D voids, voids can also be identified in projection, such as in the projected galaxy distribution \citep[e.g.][]{Gruen2015,Barreira:2016ias,Sanchez2017,Cautun2018} or in a weak lensing map \citep[e.g.][]{Davies2018,Coulton2019}.
 Here, we follow the latter approach and define WL voids generally as 2D regions within WL convergence maps that contain low convergence or few to no tracers.
-In a previous work \citep{Davies2018}, we have shown that the lensing profiles of 2D WL voids identified directly in WL convergence maps can be measured with a larger signal-to-noise ratio (SNR) than those of galaxy voids.
+In a previous work \citep{Davies2018}, we have shown that the lensing profiles of WL voids identified directly in WL convergence maps can be measured with a larger signal-to-noise ratio (SNR) than those of galaxy voids.
 This is because WL voids correspond to deeper underdensities projected along the line of sight than galaxy voids, and hence they have larger tangential shear profiles.
-This also means that WL voids are better at constraining alternative cosmological models, such as modified gravity models, than galaxy voids \citep{Davies2019b}.
+The higher signal-to-noise ratio from WL voids also means that they are better at distinguishing between cosmological models in terms of the signal-to-noise ratio, such as modified gravity models, than galaxy voids \citep{Davies2019b}.
 Additionally, compared to other WL statistics, WL voids are less affected by baryonic physics \citep{Coulton2019}.

 In this paper we use the \cosmoslics{} simulation suite \citep{Harnois2019} to identify a particular class of WL voids, the {\it tunnels}, for a range of cosmological parameters.
 We use this data to train a Gaussian process regression emulator, which, combined with Markov chain Monte Carlo, allows us to generate likelihood contours and provide forecast parameter constraints for an \LSST-like survey.